On the bifurcation of a Dirac point in a photonic waveguide without band gap openning: Asymptotic expansions for the perturbed structure

+where $\text{arg}\, (t_*)$ denotes the argument of the complex number $t_*$.
+Roughly speaking, this means that the eigenspace of $\mathcal{L}_{-\epsilon}$ at the lower vertex $(0,-|t_*|\epsilon)$ (the upper vertex $(0,|t_*|\epsilon)$, resp.) transitions to the eigenspace of $\mathcal{L}_{\epsilon}$ at the upper vertex (the lower vertex, resp.) when one tunes the perturbation parameter $\epsilon$ across the origin.
+This switch of eigenspaces, or the so-called band inversion, plays a key role in the bifurcation of the Dirac point. \end{remark}

 In the next theorem, we present asymptotic expansions for the Floquet eigenvalues and eigenfunctions near $p=\pm q_*$.
-The proof follows from the standard perturbation theory for simple eigenvalue problems of slef-adjoint operators (See Chapter VII in \cite{kato2013perturbation}) and hence is omitted here.
+The proof follows the standard perturbation theory for simple eigenvalue problems of self-adjoint operators (See Chapter VII in \cite{kato2013perturbation}) and hence is omitted here.

 \begin{theorem} Under Assumption \ref{assump_general spectrum}, \ref{assump_dirac_points} and \ref{assump_perturbation}, the following asymptotic expansions hold near $p=q_*$:

 Moreover,

 Similarly, near $p=-q_*$: